-Russian Master Andrei Tarkovsky named his autobiography ‘Sculpting in Time’ as he had an eternal fascination for cinematic time.
+Russian Master Andrei Tarkovsky named his autobiography ‘Sculpting in Time’ as he was always fascinated by the concept of time in cinema.
 As we know from a multitude of movies using time travel and time loop as plot devices, cinematic time, or the time we experience while watching a movie, can be bent, squeezed or stretched.
-Based on the filmmaker’s insights and imagination, such movies can run for infinite running time, hypothetically.
+Based on the filmmaker’s insights and imagination, such movies can go on for infinite running time, hypothetically.

-But, the humongous popularity and fan following of time-related movies owes to their cryptic structure and tricky endings.
-Movies like ‘Naked,’ ‘The Endless,’ ‘Doctor Strange,’ ‘The Infinite Man,’ ‘Looper,’ ‘Déjà Vu,’ ‘Run Lola Run,’ and ‘Back to the Future Franchise’ used time as a stunning plot device to keep is on the edges of our chairs till the end, and grill our brains for weeks after watching them.
+However, the humongous popularity and fan following of time-related movies owe to their cryptic structure and tricky endings.
+Movies like ‘Naked,’ ‘The Endless,’ ‘Doctor Strange,’ ‘The Infinite Man,’ ‘Looper,’ ‘Déjà Vu,’ ‘Run Lola Run,’ and ‘Back to the Future Franchise’ used time as a stunning plot device to keep us engaged till the end, and grill our brains for weeks after watching them.

-‘Edge of Tomorrow’ stands apart from the above-listed movies for its weird plot structure, which reminds us of a combat video game.
-The movie also leaves us on a cliffhanger as it ends on a cryptic shot.
+‘Edge of Tomorrow’ stands apart from the above-listed movies with its weird plot structure, which reminds us of a combat video game.
+The film also leaves us on a cliffhanger as it ends with a cryptic shot.
 There are many interpretations for the open ending climax scene.
-The most prominent among them is the time loop theory and the movie narrative’s similarity to video games.
-‘Edge of Tomorrow’ never uses time loop for an ostentatious purpose of a gimmick, but as the core of the plot.
-In that sense, ‘Edge of tomorrow’ makes the form of the movie its content and content of the movie is its form, cryptic, isn’t it?
+The most prominent among them being the time loop theory and the movie narrative’s similarity to video games.
+‘Edge of Tomorrow’ never uses time loop in a gimmicky way; it uses the concept as the core of the plot.
+In that sense, it makes the form of the movie its content and content of the movie its form.
+Cryptic, isn’t it?